 “Thank you for allowing us to grant $5,000 to local nonprofit organizations.”

 “I am excited about what AC Portland and the Boys and Girls Club will do with the money.
 I am very thankful to the board for accepting our recommendation.
 I appreciate the opportunity to participate in this program.
 I learned about a lot of good nonprofits who are trying to do something good in our community.
 Thank you.”– Taylor, 2019 YGI cohort

 - The online application has four questions and requires an online recommendation submitted from an adult in your life.

-- We encourage you to use creativity in your application responses – written essays, video or audio.
+- We encourage you to use creativity in your application responses.

-- Virtual zoom interviews for each applicant will be held on June 1st and 2nd.
+- In-person interviews for each applicant will be held on June 5 and 6.